rchytas/Python-Flask-App/readme.md

-The project is Python Flask REST API for a store.
+# The project is Python Flask REST API for a store.

-Pre-requisites:
+## Pre-requisites and Installation:
 		Python 3
 		Flask
 		JWT
 		SQLAlchemy
 		Flask-Restful
+		'''
+		pip install Flask
+		'''

-How to use?
+# How to use?
-1. Run using "python app.py"
+		Run using "python app.py"

-2. Has following endpoints
+## Has following endpoints

 		GET - /items
 		GET - /items/<name>